How You Can Educate Users on Financial Wellness

 Getting to that stage often simply comes down to doing the right things from day to day.
-Credit unions, because of their emphasis on building relationships with members, are positioned to guide them into financial wellness.
+Financial organizations, because of their emphasis on building relationships with users, are positioned to guide them into financial wellness.

 You Have Tools to Draw On

-Member education should already be a part of your credit union’s long-term strategy, so you shouldn’t have to create an entire suite of consumer-facing materials from scratch.
-The internet and financial-industry publications are overflowing with sound, consumer-focused advice on almost every imaginable financial topic.
+User education should already be a part of your credit union or bank’s long-term strategy, so you shouldn’t have to create an entire suite of consumer-facing materials from scratch.
+The internet and financial-industry publications are overflowing with sound, user-focused advice on almost every imaginable financial topic.

-Choose a few reliable sources that don’t conflict with the credit union ethos — the Financial Literacy and Education Resource Center at the National Credit Union Administration is a good starting point — and incorporate them into your own materials or link to them directly in your own social media posts, blogs or member newsletters.
+Choose a few reliable sources that don’t conflict with your organization’s ethos and incorporate them into your own materials or link to them directly in your own social media posts, blogs or user newsletters.